Stefan Heym: After reunification

 In the years after reunification, Heym was critical of what he saw as the discrimination against East Germans in their integration into the Federal Republic, and argued for a socialist alternative to the capitalism of the reunited Germany.
-At the federal elections in 1994, Heym stood as an independent on the Open List of the then Party of Democratic Socialism, and won direct election to the Bundestag from the seat of Berlin-Mitte/Prenzlauer-Berg.
+At the 1994 German federal election, Heym stood as an independent on the Open List of the then Party of Democratic Socialism (PDS), but won direct election to the Bundestag by winning the seat of Berlin-Mitte/Prenzlauer Berg (discontinued after 1998, Berlin-Friedrichshain-Kreuzberg – Prenzlauer Berg East being one successor).

-As chairman by seniority he held the opening speech of the new Parliament in November 1994, but resigned in October 1995 in protest against a planned constitutional amendment raising MP expense allowances.
-In 1997, he was among the signers of the "Erfurt Declaration", demanding a red-green alliance (between SPD and Greens) to form a minority government supported by the PDS after the 1998 federal elections.
-He died suddenly of heart failure in Ein Bokek in Israel whilst attending a Heinrich Heine Conference.
+As President by right of age of the Bundestag he held the opening speech of the new Parliament in November 1994, but resigned in October 1995 in protest against a planned constitutional amendment raising MP expense allowances.
+In 1997, he was among the signers of the "Erfurt Declaration", demanding a red-green alliance (between SPD and Greens) to form a minority government supported by the PDS to end the 16 year reign of Chancellor Kohl after the 1998 German federal election (which saw a decisive SPD win with a stable red-green majority).

-Heym was honoured with honorary doctorates from the University of Bern (1990) and University of Cambridge (1991), and honorary citizenship of Chemnitz, his birthplace (2001).
+Heym died suddenly of heart failure in Ein Bokek in Israel whilst attending a Heinrich Heine Conference.
+He was honoured with honorary doctorates from the University of Bern (1990) and University of Cambridge (1991), and honorary citizenship of Chemnitz, his birthplace (2001).
 He was also awarded the Jerusalem Prize (1993) for literature 'for the freedom of the individual in society', and the peace medal of the IPPNW.
 Previously he had won the Heinrich-Mann-Prize (1953), and the National Prize of the GDR, 2nd class (1959).
 He died in 2001, aged 88, and was buried in the Weißensee Cemetery.